Jeanette Dousdebes Rubio: Political involvement

 During the race for speaker, she was enlisted by her husband to manage the political action committees he used to support his travel and consultants, a decision he later described as a "disaster" as it resulted in confusion on financial transactions related to travel and expenses, due to "inexperience, sloppiness and a blur of paperwork" according to a report by the Tampa Bay Times.

 Unlike many spouses of presidential candidates, Rubio did not make campaign speeches.

 Rubio's campaign spotlighted her career as a Dolphins cheerleader in a television ad broadcast shortly before the Iowa caucuses, the New Hampshire primary, and the NFL playoffs.

 The Washington Post reported that Rubio is a part-time employee of the Norman Braman Family 2011 Charitable Foundation, which is also a financial backer of her husband Marco Rubio, and likely to commit as much as USD10 million to pro-Rubio PACs.

-Charitable work

-Rubio volunteers for an organization called Kristi House, which serves youth in the Miami area who have been abused or involved in human trafficking.